datacommonsorg/website/README.md

 ```

 Then in your forked repo, you can send a Pull Request.
 If this is your first
-time contributing to a Google Open oource project, you may need to follow the
+time contributing to a Google Open Source project, you may need to follow the
 steps in [CONTRIBUTING.md](CONTRIBUTING.md).

 Wait for approval of the Pull Request and merge the change.